PeterGyger/stevemar.github.io/about.md

 ### Employment

 I'm a Senior Technical Staff Member (STSM) and Engineering Manager at IBM, where I'm focused on delivering developer advocacy content related to artificial intelligence and data science.
 Prior to my current role I worked on upstream OpenStack features (see below); internal tools for generating compatability reports across all IBM products; and developing WebSphere Application Server's configuration tools.
 Aside from whipping up features and fixing bugs I tend to find myself in leadership roles whereby my knack for organization can be used for good, rather than annoy my family.

 ### Open Source

-* I help maintain the [IBM Github Organization](https://github.com/ibm) for my employer, an organization spanning hundreds of repos and thousands of users.
+I help maintain the [IBM Github Organization](https://github.com/ibm) for my employer, an organization spanning hundreds of repos and thousands of users.

-* From 2013 to 2017 my focus was to contribute to the OpenStack project.
+From 2013 to 2017 my focus was to contribute to the OpenStack project.
 In 2015, I served as the Project Team Lead (PTL) on OpenStack’s Identity, Authentication and Authorization service, code named Keystone, an elected position that was maintained for 18 months (three terms).
 I mostly focused on enabling Keystone to better integrate into enterprise environments.
 Namely, I was also responsible for helping to add Federated Identity support and OAuth support to Keystone.

-* In 2016 I served a 12 month term on OpenStack's Technical Committee, which provides technical leadership for OpenStack as a whole, an ultimate appeals board for technical decisions and general oversight.

-* In addition to Keystone, I was also a frequent contributor to the OpenStackClient project, a command-line client for OpenStack that brings OpenStack APIs together into a single CLI.
+In 2016 I served a 12 month term on OpenStack's Technical Committee, which provides technical leadership for OpenStack as a whole, an ultimate appeals board for technical decisions and general oversight.
+I was also a frequent contributor to the OpenStackClient project, a command-line client for OpenStack that brings OpenStack APIs together into a single CLI.
 I am still an active maintainer of this project to date.

 ### Speaker Profile